 My heart became nothing more than a hardened shell for years.
 Those years of not allowing anyone in and never sharing what I was truly dealing with…with anyone, including my wife at the time, finally took its toll.

 I broke down one night and asked God to forgive me.
 I was the true definition of the prodigal son.
 You know what my Father did?
 He ran to me with arms open wide saying I forgive you my child and I do love you.

 From that moment on I fought hard to be free from porn and to become a new creation by renewing my mind.
 I have found freedom.
-BUT, I did slip a few times during that journey.
+BUT, I have slipped more thanta few times during this journey.

 I made the wrong choices then…now I’m trying to make the right choices.